beacoder/snippets/C++/Idioms/README.md

 #### Interface_Class
 ```
-  Separating an interface of a class from its implementation
+Separate interface of class from its implementation
-  Invoke implementation of an abstraction/class using runtime polymorphism.
+Invoke implementation of interface using runtime polymorphism.
 Make unit testing easier.
 ```
 #### RAII
 ```